How To Cite And Reference In Research Papers And Journal Articles

 In-text citation format for MLA

-In-text MLA citation style is widely used to document the source of the information.
-The format follows using the author’s name, followed by the page number from which the information, quotation, or paraphrase is taken, for example: (John 112).
-If the source does not have page numbers, do not include the parenthetical citation, for example: (John).
+MLA in-text citation style is widely used to document the sources of information.
+The format includes the author’s last name followed by the page number from which the information, quotation, or paraphrase is taken, as in: (John 112).
+If the source does not have page numbers, omit the page number from the citation, for example: (John).

-• Journal: Name of the journal, volume number, issue number, date of publication, and page range
+- The title of the journal in italics, followed by the volume number, issue number, date of publication, and page range.

-• Database: Name of the database, DOI, permalink, or shortened URL for the article in the database
+- The name of the database, followed by the DOI, permalink, or shortened URL for the article.

 Two authors